julzaza/wildwitchherbs/_posts/2026-01-17-herbs-forbidden-for-men.md

 **Reason Forbidden:** Male handling disrupted fertility magic.
 **Evidence & Folklore:**

-While mandrake is often framed as “male-harvested,” **specific fertility rituals explicitly forbade male contact**, especially when the root was used:
+While mandrake is often framed as male-harvested in mythic literature, **specific fertility and menstrual uses were frequently restricted to women or midwives**.
 - to assist conception
 - to regulate menstruation
 - to protect pregnancy